-The CMTS device provides users with a series of configuration commands and command line interface "views" to facilitate configuration and management of the CMTS.
-The CLI has the following features:
+CMTS device provides users with a series of configuration commands and command line interfaces to facilitate users to configure and manage CMTS via command lines.
+The command line interfaces have the following features:

-- Configuration hierarchy command protection to ensure that the unauthorized users can not exploit the system. - ➤ Users can type in "?" at any time to get help information. - Provide history of commands entered at the CLI. - The CLI adopts the method of inexact matching to search for command line keyword.
+- Configure hierarchy command protection to ensure that the unauthorized users can not invade the system. - Users can type in "?" at any time to get help information. - Provide History function for viewing the history commands. - The command line interpreter adopts the method of inexact matching to search for command line keyword.
 Users can just enter the conflict-free keyword for interpretation.
 For command "interface", just enter "interf".